 Psychiatry is the branch of medicine devoted to the diagnosis, prevention, study, and treatment of mental disorders.
 These include various abnormalities that are affective, behavioral, cognitive, and perceptual.

 Psychopharmacology is the study of the effect of drugs on the mind and behavior, particularly in the context of developing treatments for mental disorders.

-Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.
+Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist, or another mental health provider.

 Schizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.
 Schizophrenia typically begins in early adulthood.

-These are children and young adults who are afraid and anxious when they are not with a loved or trusted person.
+Separation anxiety occurs in children, adolescents, and young adults who are afraid and anxious when they are not with a loved one or a trusted person.
 In children, this can lead to refusing to go to school.

 Social anxiety is the strong fear of being judged by others and the resulting feeling of embarrassment.
 This fear can become so strong that it gets in the way of going to work or school or engaging in day-to-day activities.

 The management and care of a patient to relieve symptoms, illness, or mental health condition.